 6. “Deep Fried Frenz” by MF Doom

 Another rap track, Deep Fried Frenz by MF Doom combines the indictment of fake friends and sycophants.
-He uses this to produce an amazingly cautionary message to any and all others out there trying to achieve personal fame.
+He uses this to produce an amazingly cautionary message to people trying to achieve personal fame.

 7. “This Is Why We Can’t Have Nice Things” by Taylor Swift

 Another Taylor Swift song, this one is also littered with sub-text, and fans have been speculating the meaning behind every last word.
-In the lead song from her album, Reputation, she has quite obviously pinpointed one person, or in this case, a couple.
+The track subtly takes a dig at a particular person or couple, leaving listeners intrigued about its true meaning.

 8. “You’re No Different” by Ozzy